Cirkit Designer Logo

 • Reverse polarity protection in circuits

-• Voltage clamping and spike suppression
+• Voltage clamping and surge protection

 • Freewheeling diodes in inductive loads (e.g., motors, relays)